Buckland, Alaska

 Buckland (Nunatchiaq) is a city in Northwest Arctic Borough, Alaska, United States.
-At the 2010 census the population was 416, up from 406 in 2000.
+As of the 2020 census, Buckland had a population of 550.
 It takes its English name from the Buckland River, which in turn takes its name from Oxford University professor William Buckland.

 Geography

 Buckland is located at (65.984795, -161.129717).

 According to the United States Census Bureau, the city has a total area of 1.4 sqmi, of which, 1.2 sqmi of it is land and 0.2 sqmi of it (13.48%) is water.

 Demographics

 Buckland first appeared on the 1920 U.S. Census as an unincorporated village.
 Around 1941, residents relocated temporarily to Elephant Point (AKA Buckland Post Office) on Eschscholtz Bay, and Buckland did not report a population for the 1950 census (108 was reported for Elephant Point).
 Residents soon returned to Buckland, and it has reported in every successive census since 1960 and formally incorporated in 1966.